International Taskforce on Child Protection

 Hear from Jane Larsson, Executive Director of the Council of International Schools (CIS) and Chair of the ITFCP, about the history of the Taskforce and some of the important resources now available.

-Ray Davis explores how expectations have changed for school communities as they evaluated their safeguarding and child protection practices in our recent blog post.
+Ray Davis explores how expectations have changed for school communities as they evaluated their safeguarding and child protection practices in our blog post.

 Map the Taskforce's journey over the last 10 years in this visual poster created by artist and IB teacher, Gary Goodwin.